-Name lcon Meaning HPU Oil Low The HPU oil level is low.
-The HPU oil level is low.
-Check the oil level and add the recommended oil for the machine.
-HPU Oil Temperature (Warning) The oil temperature is too high to reliably operate the HPU.
+Name Icon Meaning HPU Oil Temperature (Warning) The oil temperature is too high to reliably operate the HPU.
 Mist Filter MIST FILTER Clean the mist extractor filter.
 Low Coolant (Warning) Coolant level is low.
-Low Air Flow CFM Inch Mode - Air flow is not sufficient for correct machine operation.
-Low Air Flow Metric Mode - Air flow is not sufficient for correct machine operation.
+Low Air Flow GFM Inch Mode - Air flow is not sufficient for correct machine operation.
+Low Air Flow I/min Metric Mode - Air flow is not sufficient for correct machine operation.
+Spindle When you press [HANDLE SPINDLE] , the jog handle varies the spindle override percentage.

-Name lcon Meaning Spindle A CONTRACT OF A When you press [HANDLE SPINDLE] , the jog handle varies the spindle override percentage.
-Feed STATE OF THE STATE When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
-Handle Scroll When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
+Name Icon Meaning Feed THE THE PARTY OF T When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
+Handle Scroll THE PARTY OF THE P When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
 Mirroring Secondary spindle swap with Z-Axis mirroring active.
-Mirroring Mirroring mode is active.
+Mirroring 4 Mirroring mode is active.
 Either G101 is programmed or Setting 45, 46, 47, 48, 80, or 250 (mirror image of axis X, Y, Z, A, B, or C) is set to ON.
 Chuck The chuck is unclamped.
+Chuck Unclamp OD The chuck is unclamped.